PokePiece/deep_void_full_systems/README.md

 The system will run on its own given the prime directive assigned in the core_intelligence.py module.
 There are parameters near the bottom in the life function that control the length of its lifespan: by default it is set to run for one week continuously.
-It improves, adapts, stores knowledge and memory, and uses a combination of adaptive reasoning strategies to prosper.
+It improves, adapts, stores knowledge and memory, and uses a combination of reconfigurable reasoning strategies to prosper.

 ## Dependencies